This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 How to Get Money

 Generally getting an education never hurts.
 The key word here of course is generally.
 An education can be formal or informal.
 A formal education after high school costs money.
 If you didn’t have enough money to pay the school you could take out a loan.
 Just keep in mind the lender is expecting to be paid back.
-Apparently a lot of students needed loans as the amount of student loan debt now is staggering, exceeding $1.2 trillion.
-With about 40 million borrowers this equates to an average loan balance of $29,000 each.
+Apparently a lot of students needed loans as the amount of student loan debt now is staggering, exceeding $1.76 trillion.
+The average loan balance of is about $28,000 each.
 On paper, these loans are expected to be repaid.
 It appears however that with many students defaulting the government might be looking for a bail out.
 This is a very bad idea.

 The good news is you are like the Major League athlete mentioned above.
 Oh, sorry, you likely won’t be signing that multimillion dollar contract that he signed.
 You are like him in the context that you are a free agent, just like he is.
 This means you can play for whatever team (company) you want to play for that wants you.
 That’s pretty cool.
 Back in the day your parents or grandparents would go to work for one employer and spend their entire career there.
 Those days are long gone.
 Employees now move around a lot.